Social influence in televised election debates: A potential distortion of democracy

 While a minority of participants suspected that the worm had been manipulated, when their responses are removed from the sample an “identical pattern” in the data is observed.

 Photo from the Royal Holloway Eyewitness Group.
-Tags: campaign issue, technology.
+Keywords: campaign issue, technology.

 Read the issue-related National Affairs article titled "Worm to Reappear for Leaders' Television Debate at National Press Club."